 Portable Charger – Save your phone battery with a portable charger. we use this one at every theme park (it’s the anker brand) , it’s easy to charge and holds the charge for what seems like forever!
 We use it for our phones and the rechargeable fans we talked about above.

 Water Bottle – Bringing a water bottle inside is just a smart and easy hack that saves you time and sanity!
 Dehydration is no joke at theme parks (it’s also why we bring these electrolyte hydration packets with us!)
 And it can be hard to stay hydrated if you don’t have it with you.

-How to do Food on the Cheap
+How to do Food at LEGOLAND on a BUDGET

 LEGOLAND Florida has a pretty decent food policy.
 You can bring in a small cooler with regular food- and then whatever Baby food or Food Allergy Eats you might need!